Marriage, registered partnership and cohabitation agreements

 Marriage must be registered in the Netherlands

 In the Netherlands, partners who do not wish to marry may opt for registered partnership instead.
-Marriage and registered partnership are very similar in this country: the partners have almost identical rights under the two systems.
+Marriage and registered partnership are similar in this country.

 Registration of a foreign registered partnership